-- 390. Applications of Professional Practice 1 credit hour.
+390. Applications of Professional Practice 1 credit hour.
 Recitation: 1.
 Laboratory: 0.
 Alternative Mode: 0.

 Students will be exposed to the knowledge, skills, desired characteristics and values of the entry-level health care provider.
 Responsibilities, professional development, national and state regulatory agencies, professional standards, and national certification examinations will be discussed.
 Students will learn how to use the breadth of their liberal arts abilities to promote their chosen professional discipline.
-Students will develop and critique professional documents in preparation for a career in healthcare.
-Students will prepare a research project proposal in an area of related interest in preparation for requirements in HSC 490.
+Students will grepare a research project proposal in an area of related interest in preparation for requirements in HSC 490.
 Prerequisite: HSC 110, 150 and Junior standing.
 Students with credit in ATR 490 or HSC 490 (prior to Fall 2015) may not receive additional credit in this course.
+(Spring)

-(Spring) - $\textbf{425.
-Healthcare Seminar} \ (R) (P) \ 2 \ credit \ hours. \ Recitation: 2. \ Laboratory: 0. \ Alternative \ Mode: 0.$
+425. Healthcare Seminar (R)(P) 2 credit hours.
+Recitation: 2.
+Laboratory: 0.
+Alternative Mode: 0.

 This course is designed to introduce the healthcare student to various medical conditions and disorders.
 It will involve lectures and discussions led by allied health professionals in different areas of specialization.
-Prerequisites: COM 100, WRI 101; ATR, HSC, SPO senior majors only, other by permission.
+Prerequisites: Senior standing, HSC majors, Health and Wellness minors, others by permission.
 Students with credit in ATR 425 may not receive additional credit in this course.
 (Fall)

-- 426. Special Topics in the Health Sciences 1-3 credit hours.
+426. Special Topics in the Health Sciences 1-3 credit hours.
 Recitation: 1-3.
 Laboratory: 0.
 Alternative Mode: 0.

 The department offers a variety of courses on special health science topics of interest to upper level students and staff.
 The topics concern areas not traditionally stressed in other department courses.
 In general, the courses will be offered in response to student demand and within the confines of faculty time.
 Prerequisites: Junior standing.
+(Fall, Spring)

-(Fall, Spring) - 477.
-Kinesiology and Biomechanics of Exercise 3 credit hours.
+477. Kinesiology and Biomechanics of Exercise 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.